daniel3735928559/mango/libmango/README.md

 requirements fully so that anyone with the requisite knowledge should be able to implement libmango in a currently unsupported language.

+A libmango implementation is more or less a simple RPC server with ZeroMQ as the transport and JSON for serialisation.
+The protocol used differs from e.g. JSON-RPC and other standard RPC protocols in a few ways.
+For example, there is no expectation of a request/reply flow, and there is a built-in addressing system of nodes and ports, rather than using the transport for addressing as is standard.

 ## Current language support

 * Python: Completed